Empirical Bayes learning from selectively reported confidence intervals: Methodology: EB inference with selective tilting

-\textbf{Step 2: Empirical Bayes (EB) confidence intervals.} The preprocessing above, along with Assumption~\ref{assum:publication_bias} implies that we can treat the samples $\abs{Z_1},\ldots,\abs{Z_{n_\mathrm{trun}}}$ as being direct samples generated via the end-truncation mechanism in~\eqref{eq:end_truncation}.
-To be more concrete, the distribution of samples drawn from model~\eqref{eq:publication_bias_model} that satisfy both $D_i=1$ (i.e., get published in an abstract) and $|Z_i| \in \mathcal{S}$ is identical to the distribution generated by model~\eqref{eq:end_truncation}.
-Hence our next goal is to apply the methods of~\citet{ignatiadis2022confidence} that we reviewed in Section~\ref{subsec:eb_review} to form confidence intervals for EB estimands of interest.
+\textbf{Step 2: Empirical Bayes (EB) confidence intervals.} Using Assumption~\ref{assum:publication_bias}, we may treat $\abs{Z_1},\ldots,\abs{Z_{n_\mathrm{trun}}}$ above as iid samples from the distribution of $|Z| \mid (\abs{Z} \in \mathcal{S})$, that is, as samples generated via the end-truncation mechanism~\eqref{eq:end_truncation}.
+Hence our next goal is to apply the methods of~\citet{ignatiadis2022confidence} that we reviewed in Section~\ref{subsec:eb_review} to form confidence intervals for EB estimands of interest.\\

-A key technical challenge here, however, is that the techniques of IW do not directly apply to model~\eqref{eq:end_truncation}.
-That is,~\eqref{eq:end_truncation} is not of the general form specified in~\eqref{eq:eb_model}.
-Briefly, IW crucially rely on the linearity of the map from the prior distribution to the marginal distribution, $ H \mapsto f_H(\cdot) := \int p(\cdot \mid \nu) H(d\nu) $.
-By contrast, the mapping of the prior to the marginal density under model~\eqref{eq:end_truncation}, $G \mapsto f_G^A$, shown in~\eqref{eq:two_marginal_densities}, is not linear and so the techniques of IW are not directly applicable.
-Nevertheless, as we will explain below, a tilting procedure will enable us to use the methods of IW.
-We describe an observational equivalence result underlying our construction in Section~\ref{subsec:simple_tilting} and then we describe our actual inference procedures in Section~\ref{subsec:description_inference}.
+A key technical challenge in implementing Step 2 is that the techniques of IW do not directly apply to model~\eqref{eq:end_truncation} as it is not of the general form specified in~\eqref{eq:eb_model}.
+Briefly, IW crucially rely on the linearity of the map from the prior distribution to the marginal distribution, $ H \mapsto f_H(\cdot) := \int p(\cdot \mid \nu) H(\dd\nu) $.
+By contrast, the mapping of the prior to the marginal density under model~\eqref{eq:end_truncation}, $G \mapsto f_G^A$, shown in~\eqref{eq:two_marginal_densities}, is not linear.
+Below we introduce a selective tilting procedure that enables us to extend the methods of IW to model~\eqref{eq:end_truncation}.
+We describe an observational equivalence result underlying our construction in Section~\ref{subsec:simple_tilting} and then we describe our proposed inference procedures in Section~\ref{subsec:description_inference}.